August49/August49/README.md

 - [ ] Writing clean, well-organized code that is easy to read and maintain.

 - [ ] Version control system.
-- [ ] Logginng and tracking systems such as Sentry
 - [ ] API integration / Build RESTful APIs
-- [ ]  Testing: using frameworks such as jest, mocha

 - [ ]  SEO best practices
 - [ ]  performance best practices: Use lazy loading, code splitting, and caching techniques.
 - [ ]  security best practices: Implementing secure authentication, and authorization mechanisms. sanitizing user input to prevent SQL injection attacks and other security vulnerabilities.
 - [ ]  Database Integration
 - [ ] Prototyping and mockups

 </ul>